Interesting facts about Horse Age and Lifespan

 Horses are creatures that experience rapid growth and development during their early years.
 In the first year of their lives, horses grow significantly, gaining almost 90% of their adult height.
 In the second year, most horses reach their full height potential.
 However, they continue to develop muscle mass and overall body strength.

-Horses are mostly considered mature at the age of four, this is the age when their musculoskeletal system becomes fully developed.
+Horses are mostly considered mature at the age of four; this is the age when their musculoskeletal system becomes fully developed.
 However, their growth plates continue to close until they are 6 years old, solidifying their skeletal structure.

 Fact 3: Lifespan Variability